 Good Roots Lotus Chips – this is my new favorite find, lotus chips are light, crispy.
 The owner told me that her products are free of the top 8 allergens.
 I think it might be a very local product for now, she mentioned that I can find them at Suriki (a Japanese market in San Mateo).

 Humphry Slocombe – famous for their delicious dairy free ice cream flavors.
-They are not a nut free company but I was surprised to learn via conversation that their peanut containing ice cream is made on a separately.
+They are not a nut free company but I was surprised to learn via conversation that their peanut containing ice cream is made on a separate line.
 Definitely worth looking into more if their products are available in your area.

 Tin Pot Creamery – is a local ice cream shop and they are not a nut free ice cream company.
 But when I called them to ask, they were so gracious to let me know that they take precautions during manufacturing and will prepare my children’s order with a clean scoop from a new container of ice cream in the back.
 Their blue jasmine ice cream is amazing.